-The best recognized surgical robotics company and medical and medical applications are surgical.
-For example, all cancer treatments and gastrointestinal surgeries bring out using robots of one kind or another for heart surgery and urology operations.
+The best-recognized robotics company and medical applications are surgical.
+All cancer treatments and gastrointestinal surgeries used robots of one kind or another for heart surgery and urology operations.

 Medical robots constitute a fast-growing medical equipment business sector.
-Whether it is for home assistance, crisis response, moderately invasive medical operations, specific treatment, or prosthesis, they have been using more and more recent days to alter medical attention worldwide.
+Whether it is for home assistance, crisis response, moderately invasive medical operations, or specific treatment.

 Here are the best robotic medical uses in and behind healthcare.

 1. Surgical Intuitive

 Intuitive Surgical was at the forefront of the U.S. market for robotic surgery in 2018.
 It received FDA clearance for its first historic da Vinci® automated system in 2000 and has since expanded the da Vinci® structure to create a robotic operating empire.

 Intuitive Surgical remains at the top for a significant period of years, driven by its operations and facilities management fees.

 2. Medical Hansen